saucelabs/sauce-docs/docs/basics/best-practices/handling-authentication.md

 ```js
 --auth host:port:username:password
 ```
-If your website doesn't need a port, you can use the default port, port 80.
-Let's say that your website under test is mysite.com, your username is awesometester, and your password is supersekrit.
+If your website doesn't need a port, you can use the default port, **port 80**.
+Let's say that your website under test is **mysite.com**, your user name is **awesometester**, and your password is **supersekrit**.
 Here's how you'd write your Sauce Connect Proxy startup command:
 ```js
 --auth mysite.com:80:awesometester:supersekrit
 ```